yoonbuck/hcde451-process-blog/src/3-fabric-construction.md

 date: 2020-10-26
 ---

+**I've just found out the videos on this page don't play on iOS or in Safari.
+Please try another browser for now or hang tight while I re-encode the videos—thanks!**

 # design

 For this project, I decided to continue working with the same concept as the previous week.
 For a review of the "whirlibird" idea, you can check out my first post: [analog 3D model](/1-analog-3d-model/).